 - they are resident in the UK, or are a UK Crown servant, married to or in civil partnership with a Crown servant, or a dependant of a Crown servant;

-- they do not already have a junior cash ISA with another financial institution;
+- they do not already have a junior ISA of the same type with another financial institution;

-- they have not already subscribed their current tax year's full subscription limit to a junior stocks & shares ISA.
+- they have not already subscribed their current tax year's full subscription allowance to another junior ISA.

-If the JISA is being opened to transfer in an existing JISA or CTF the child:
+If a JISA is being opened to transfer in an existing JISA or CTF the child:

 - must be under the age of 18;